-An on-site employer representative will agree to utilize the student in training related activities.
+An on-site employer representative is designated at the time the work-based activity plan is signed and is program specific based on needs and requirements.
+The representative agrees to utilize the student in training-related activities.
 Work will be performed under state regulations and legal conditions.
 Adequate supervision will be provided, all non-discrimination laws will be followed, and the representative will complete a student evaluation sheet and verification of hours worked.

-Activities by institution
+Coordination Activities by institution

-LTC will provide a comprehensive training program ensuring that students are prepared to engage in work-based activities.
+Coordination of all work-based activities resides with the Director of Curriculum and Instruction.
+In conjunction with program faculty, LTC provides a comprehensive training program ensuring that students are prepared to engage in work-based activities.
 Faculty will allow students to resume full-time classroom training at any time with employer approval.
 Credit will be granted for competencies successfully completed at the job site.
-Faculty will abide by nondiscrimination laws.
-Finally, faculty will visit or make contact with the on-site employer representative on a regular basis to verify student progress.
+Faculty will abide by non-discrimination laws.
+Finally, faculty will visit or contact the on-site employer representative on a regular basis to verify student progress.